NaneFlores/sql-docs/docs/includes/ss-force-failover-read-scale-out.md

    This setting ensures that every active transaction is committed to the primary replica and at least one synchronous secondary replica.
    >[!NOTE]
    >This setting is not specific to failover and should be set based on the requirements of the environment.
+   >This setting is available only in Enterprise Edition.

 1. Set the primary replica and the secondary replica(s) not participating in the failover offline to prepare for the role change: